 Road safety The change from the previous financial year in the number of fatalities and serious injury crashes on the local road network expressed as a number 92% of the footpath length assessed as grade 5 are included in the upgrade programme over the next two years No change or a reduction from the previous year.
-In 2018/19 there were - 3 fatal crashes 10 serious injury accidents: in one instance only was the road a contributing factor (because of loose material on the road) This measure is concerned with the local road network only, i.e. excludes crashes on state highways passing through the District.
-Achieved There were 21 serious accidents in the Rangitīkei District during the 2019/2020 year - 17 on the State Highway and 4 on the Council's network which were serious.
+In 2018/19 there were - • 3 fatal crashes • 10 serious injury accidents: in one instance only was the road a contributing factor (because of loose Achieved There were 21 serious accidents in the Rangitikei District during the 2019/2020 year - 17 on the State Highway and 4 on the Council's network which were serious.
 There were no fatal crashes on the Council's network.
-For the purposes of this measure State highways are excluded as they are not the responsibility of the Council.
+For the purposes material on the road) of this measure State highways are excluded as they are not the responsibility of the Council.
 Level of Service Be responsive to community expectations over the roading networ k and requests for service Measure Target for 2019/20 Actual July 2019 - June 2020 Adequacy of provision and maintenance of footpaths, street-lighting and local roads (annual survey).
 Report card" qualitative statements.
-Groups targeted for consultation: • Residents where programmed renewal has taken place, • Community Boards/ Committees, • Community group database, • Business sector database.
+Groups targeted for consultation: Residents where programmed renewal has taken place, Community Boards/ Committees, Community group database, Business sector database.
 A greater proportion (than in the benchmark) or more than 10% of the sample believe that Council's service is getting better In 2014/15 (the benchmark), 13% believed it was better than last year, 65% about the same, 21% worse than last year (2% didn't know).
-2018/19 results: 5.7% believed Council's service was better than last year, 61.3% about the same, 28.3% worse than last year (4,7% didn't know Partly achieved 9% believed Council's service was better than last year, 59% about the same, 22% worse than last year (5% didn't know, 6% other) Responses to service requests The percentage of customer service requests relating to roads and footpaths to which the territorial authority responds within the time frame specified in the long term plan Note: Council measures resolution as well as initial attendance in response to such requests. (a) 95% callouts during working hours responded to within 6 hours and (b) 95% callouts during after-hours responded to within 12 hours. (c) 85% of all callouts resolved (i.e. completed) within one month of the request.9 (d) Specific reference to callouts relating to potholes In 2018/19 - (a) There were 410 footpath and road requests during working hours of Partly achieved (a) There were 352 footpath and road requests during working hours of which 214 (or 61%) were responded to within time (b) There were 102 footpath and road requests outside working hours, of which 86 (or 84%) were responded to within time. (c) Of the total 454 footpath and road requests, 300 were completed on time (66%) (d) 26 requests concerned potholes 22 responded to in time (or 85%).
+2018/19 results: 5.7% believed Council's service was better than last year, 61.3% about the same, 28.3% worse than last year (4,7% didn't know) Partly achieved 9% believed Council's service was better than last year, 59% about the same, 22% worse than last year (5% didn't know, 6% other) Responses to service requests The percentage of customer service requests relating to roads and footpaths to which the territorial authority responds within the time frame specified in the long (a) 95% callouts during working hours responded to within 6 hours and (b) 95% callouts during after-hours responded to within 12 hours. (c) 85% of all callouts resolved (i.e. completed) within one month of the request.9 Partly achieved (a) There were 352 footpath and road requests during working hours of which 214 (or 61%) were responded to within time (b) There were 102 footpath and road requests outside working hours, of which 86 (or 84%) were responded to of the request.9 relating to potholes